AmandaFI/Markdown-Parser/README.md

 - Deno installed

-If your system does not meet the mentioned prerequisite check the Deno [official installation documentation](https://docs.deno.com/runtime/manual/getting_started/installation) to download the right version for your operational system.
+If your system does not meet the mentioned prerequisite check the Deno [official installation documentation](https://docs.deno.com/runtime/manual/getting_started/installation) to download the right version for your operating system.

 Once you have Deno installed, clone this repository: